 A backup is an ZIP archive file that stores all your data for one app.
 It contains several files of these types:

 - 1.One file per each event that has happened in your system, for example

 ContentDeletedevent.
 These files are named in a consecutive order by the order they have happened in your application.

-If you are hosting Squidex yourself you are very likely the administrator and you will see a link to the Administration section when you click your profile.
-This option is not available for you in the Cloud.
+In order to restore a backup you will need access to the Administration page.
+If you are hosting Squidex, you are very likely the administrator and you will see a link to the Administration section when you click your profile.

 If you want to restore a backup please do the following things:

 - 1.Provide a download link directly to the backup.
 If you need to delete your app (see point 4) you have to upload your backup to an external storage location first.
 Please ensure that the backup can be downloaded anonymously (without any authentication).
 Do not use Google Drive, because it causes issue when downloading the backup.

 - 2.Provide the number of events and assets, so that we can estimate how long it might take to restore the backup.